maniselvaraj/system-design-cheat-sheets/isolation.md

    <td><strong>Snapshot Isolation (SI)</strong>
 <ul>

-<li>Based on snapshot before start of Txn
+<li>Based on snapshot before start of transaction

-<li>Txn is aborted if the value in the snapshot changes.
+<li>transaction is aborted if the value in the snapshot changes.
 Hence, no lost update

 <li>Write skew is possible as local is good, but global is bad